risingnote/spdz-voting-gui/docs/design.md

 ***CL3*** The client registers with an email address by requesting a voter id from the application server, sent by email.
 Resend available.
 This is an optional feature.

-***CL4*** When the client selects the top three talks, and presses vote:
+***CL4*** A client may vote for their top 3 talks after entering a voter id and presseing the  vote button to:

-1. make connections to each SPDZ engine and sends the client public key,
+1. make connections to each SPDZ engine and send the client public key,
 2. receive 4 encrypted shares from each SPDZ engine, combine with the voter id and 3 talk ids and send to all engines
-3. wait for an encrypted success or failure response and display result back to user
+3. wait for an encrypted success or failure response and display this result back to the user
-4. close connections
+4. close connections to each SPDZ engine

 ### SPDZ Engine